Using Logstash agent

 Filter conf

-Logstash supports several plugins for filtering logs, the more details about several filters (plugins) available here.
+Logstash supports several plugins for filtering logs, the more details about several filters (plugins) available herearrow-up-right.
 PacketAI needs some additional fields needs to be attached to each message, see the below mutate section.
 We need to map the each application message to the following field, [kubernetes][controller][name] . for example if we have field application_name in the message, we could map [kubernetes][controller][name] => [application_name].
 The following fields can be static

 Output conf

-Logstash several output plugins, more details can be found here.
+Logstash several output plugins, more details can be found herearrow-up-right.
 PacketAI use http output plugin of logstash to send the messages to packetai.
 The http output plugin code snippet can be found below. we need to replace the YOUR_PAI_TOKEN_HERE and YOUR_PAI_IID_HERE with the correct values.

 Sample logstash configuration